 - Riverside Trail (Free): This trail enters Yellowstone National Park from Boundary Street and offers skiers stunning views of the Madison River and Gallatin Mountain Range.
 Visitors might even catch a glimpse of the elk, bison, or moose that frequent the area.
 The Riverside Trail is also groomed for classic skiing as needed.

-- Rendezvous Ski Trails ($8/day or $40/season): The Rendezvous Ski Trails make up West Yellowstone’s premier trail system.
+- Rendezvous Ski Trails ($190 per family season pass, $100 per individual season pass, $15 per day pass): The Rendezvous Ski Trails make up West Yellowstone’s premier trail system.
 The trail system includes 40km of trails groomed daily for classic and skate skiing.
 The relatively flat terrain allows beginners to gain confidence while the gentle hills offer entertaining challenges.
-Visitors can purchase a day pass for $8 or a season pass for $40.

 Additional trails can be found in Yellowstone National Park and north of town along Highway 191.
 Whether enjoying a leisurely ski or a challenging workout, beginners will be surrounded by spectacular winter scenery-regardless of the trail.